kickstartcoding/debug_trainer_app/README.md

 ## Stack

-Debugging Practice runs on the [Tauri](https://tauri.studio) platform using a front-end composed mainly of Elm code with a bit of Typescript to tie it together.
+Debug Trainer runs on the [Tauri](https://tauri.studio) platform using a front-end composed mainly of Elm code with a bit of Typescript to tie it together.

 ## Development